 MMBB offers members a broad range of investment options.
-You may invest your entire account in any of our funds or you may choose to split your contributions among several investment funds - the choice is yours.
-Until you select among the funds in which you want to invest, MMBB places your contributions into a Target Date Fund based on your expected retirement age.
-As the name implies, a Target Date Fund adjusts the asset allocation based upon how far away you are from retirement.
+You may invest your entire account in one of our ten funds or you may choose to split your contributions among several investment funds - the choice is yours.
+Until you select among the ten funds in which you want to invest, MMBB places your contributions into our most popular fund - The Balanced Fund.
+As the name implies, The Balanced Fund follows a diversified investment strategy that blends U.S. and international stocks with some bond market exposure.
+Usually, these various investments in the fund do not rise and fall at the same rate or to the same degree.